-- EBITDAaL grew 0.7% year on year, despite the impact of digital reading offers.
-Restated for this impact, growth in EBITDAaL would be 2.8%.
-The EBITDAaL margin from telecoms activities improved by 0.4 points in the 1st quarter.
+- EBITDAaL continued to grow during the 2nd quarter, rising 0.9%.
+In the 1st half of 2019, EBITDAaL grew 0.8% year on year despite the impact of ePresse and audiobook offers.
+Restated for this impact, growth in EBITDAaL would have been 2.0%.
+The EBITDAaL margin from telecoms activities improved by 0.3 percentage points in the 1st half.

-- In Europe, the growth in mobile contract and fixed broadband accelerated, driven by the success of Love convergent offers.
+- In Europe, growth in mobile contract and fixed broadband accelerated, driven by the continued success of the Love convergent offers.

-- In Africa & Middle East, the rollout of 4G continued, having passed the 17 million-customer mark by the end of the 1st quarter, a 50% increase year on year.
+- In Africa & Middle East, the rollout of 4G continued, making it possible to have attained nearly 20 million customers by the end of the 2nd quarter, a 54.4% increase year on year.

 Outlook for 2019

-Based on the 1st quarter 2019 results, and excluding the effects of the new network-sharing contract in Spain, Orange is re-affirming its objectives for 2019:
+Based on the 1st half 2019 results, and excluding the effects of the new network-sharing contract in Spain, Orange is re-affirming its objectives for 2019:

-- 2019 eCAPEX will be slightly lower than that of 2018 on a comparable basis.
+- 2019 eCAPEX will be slightly down compared to 2018 on a comparable basis.

 - Operating Cash Flow (EBITDAaL – eCAPEX) in 2019 will be higher than in 2018 on a comparable basis.